Ganadores de los Premios Grammy 2021 | HumoNegro.com

 - “Vols.
 11 & 12” — Doug Cunningham & Jason Noto, art directors (Desert Sessions) (GANADOR)

-Mejor Boxed o Special Limited Edition Package:
+Mejor Boxed o Edición Especial Limitada:

 - “Flaming Pie (Collector’s Edition)” — Linn Wie Andersen, Simon Earith, Paul McCartney & James Musgrave, art directors (Paul McCartney)